 In a manner similar to the overall organizational benefits, we compared the composite index of benefits with maturity phases and noted that reported internal conditions improved as maturity increased.
-Figure 7 shows the percent of respondents reporting a moderate to very great positive impact, by maturity phase, for both Air Force and the total federal respondents.
+Figure 7 shows the percent of respondents reporting a moderate to very great positive impact, by maturity phase, for both the Treasury and the total federal respondents.

 Figure 7: Respondents Reporting Positive Impact on Internal Operating Conditions

-BARRIERS TO TOM We asked all the federal installations we sent our recent survey to about the significance of 21 potential barriers to implementing TQM that had been identified through our research.
+BARRIERS TO TOM

+We asked all the federal installations we sent our recent survey to about the significance of 21 potential barriers to implementing TQM that had been identified through our research.
 Nine barriers were said to be moderate to very major problems by 39 percent or more of the total federal respondents.

-As figure 8 shows, Air Force respondents generally concurred with the category of barriers identified by the total federal survey and the extent of the impact of these barriers.
-It should be noted that many of these barriers are related to employee issues, such as (1) employees do not believe they are empowered to make changes, (2) employees lack sufficient information on how to use TQM tools, and (3) employees lack information and training on TQM concepts and theory.
-Figure 8: Respondents Reporting Barriers Are Moderate to Very Major Problems to Implementing TOM 100 Percent of respondents
+Figure 8 compares Treasury responses for the same category of barriers identified in the total federal survey and shows the percentage of Treasury respondents who reported these categories were barriers.
+It should be noted that many of the top nine barriers reported by the total federal respondents were related to employee issues, such as (1) employees do not believe they are empowered to make changes, (2) employees lack sufficient information on how to use TQM tools, and (3) employees lack information and training on TQM concepts and theory.